 r=0,…,NRU-1

-NSD_l is the number of data tones in the portion of r-th RU located in the l-th subblock.
+NSD_l is the number of data tones in the portion of r-th RU/MRU located in the l-th subblock.

 tk,l=DTM_lk modNSD_lDTM_l+ k∙DTM_lNSD_l

-DTM_l is the LDPC tone mapping distance for the portion of r-th RU located in l-th subblock if DCM is not applied, defined in Table x2.
+DTM_l is the LDPC tone mapping distance for the portion of r-th RU/MRU located in l-th subblock if DCM is not applied, defined in Table x2.

-For an EHT PPDU with DCM applied to the Data field, the LDPC tone mapping for the LDPC encoded stream corresponding to user u in the portion of r-th RU or MRU located in the l-th 80MHz subblock is done by permuting the stream of complex numbers generated by the constellation mappers (see 34.X.X.X (Constellation mapping)) as defined by Equation ( 2).
+For an EHT PPDU with DCM applied to the Data field, the LDPC tone mapping for the LDPC encoded stream corresponding to user u in the portion of r-th RU/MRUlocated in the l-th 80MHz subblock is done by permuting the stream of complex numbers generated by the constellation mappers (see 34.X.X.X (Constellation mapping)) as defined by Equation ( 2).

 (2)